-These Cinema 4D tutorials will help you to master the basics, and put you well on your way to becoming an expert.
+These Cinema 4D tutorials will help you to master the basics of 3D art, and put you well on your way to becoming an expert.

 Nail the basics

 The brilliant team at Greyscalegorilla have made over 200 hundred tutorials in the last four years, some of which are intro videos that go over the basics of Cinema 4D.
 But they've never made a comprehensive series of Cinema 4D tutorials that really gave a broad introduction to the software.
 Until now.

 In this video tutorial from Pluralsight, you will learn the tools and techniques that will allow you to begin modelling in Cinema 4D.
 A subscription is required to watch the full training, but register for a free demo account to access the first five Cinema 4D tutorials for free.

 One of the best Cinema 4D tutorials we've seen for a while .In part one, you'll discover how to capture, prep and calibrate an image using the new Camera Calibration Tool in C4D R14.
 Then you'll learn how to model a simple scene that will use the camera calibration as a texture.